mhc-cs/group-project-the-early-birds/README.md

     You may need to go into security settings to allow your computer to open this file

 ## Directory structure:
-Our game has four main files:
+Our Guesswho game has four main files:

 Application: Contains files related to the UI including the fxml and css that draw the screens and screen controller files that regulate transitions between screens and button actions.